 Virginia Water Lake

-One of the most popular circular walks by water in Surrey is around Virginia Water Lake, in North Surrey.
+One of the most popular circular walks by water in Surrey is around Virginia Water Lake, near Sunningdale in northern Surrey.
 The lake is a large manmade lake and is part of the Windsor Great Park Estate.

 Historically, Virginia Water Lake was used by the royals as a royal playground.
 However, nowadays it is open to the public and is one of the most popular outdoor spaces by water.

 The walk round Virginia Water Lake is about 4.5 miles.
 The trail is completely flat and very accessible.
 It is a perfect walk for children, as there is so much to see on the way.
 From a waterfall to Roman ruins and a 100 ft totem pole, there is enough to keep little people entertained.
 Plus, there are plenty of trees to hide in and climb.

 As well as being a favourite family day out for families in Surrey, the lake is also frequented by runners, cyclists, and nature lovers.
 In addition to the unique historic features, Virginia Water lake is surrounded by ancient trees and plants.
 Keen walkers can extend their walk to the Valley Gardens or continue to Savill Garden.

 Virginia Water Lake is easily accessible from the A30.
 Admission is free, but you do have to pay for the car park.
 The main car park is next to the Wheatsheaf Pub, but there is alternative parking at Blacknest Road.

 If you are looking for a picturesque circular walk in the Surrey Hills, head for Silent Pool at Albury near Guildford.